What if GW190425 did not produce a black hole promptly?: Acknowledgements

 \section{Acknowledgements}

-The authors thank Mattia Bulla and Antonella Palmese for useful discussions.
+The authors thank Mattia Bulla, Antonella Palmese, Bing Zhang and Eleonora Loffredo for useful discussions.
 DR acknowledges funding from the U.S. Department of Energy, Office of Science, Division of Nuclear Physics under Award Number(s) DE-SC0021177 and from the National Science Foundation (NSF) under Grants No. PHY-2011725, PHY-2020275, PHY-2116686, and AST-2108467.
 GR acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 279384907 – SFB 1245.
 GR acknowledges support by the State of Hesse within the Research Cluster ELEMENTS (Project ID 500/10.006).
 M.B. acknowledges support from the Eberly Postdoctoral Research Fellowship at the Pennsylvania State University.
+The work of A.P. is partially funded by the European Union under NextGenerationEU.
+PRIN 2022 Prot. n.
+2022KX2Z3B.
 K.M. is supported by the NSF Grant No.~AST-1908689, No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.~Department of Energy under Contract No.~DE-AC02-05CH11231.
 Computations for this research were also performed on the Pennsylvania State University's Institute for Computational and Data Sciences' Roar supercomputer.

 \acrodef{ADM}{Arnowitt-Deser-Misner} \acrodef{AMR}{adaptive mesh-refinement} \acrodef{BH}{black hole} \acrodef{BBH}{binary black-hole} \acrodef{BHNS}{black-hole neutron-star} \acrodef{BNS}{binary neutron star} \acrodef{CCSN}{core-collapse supernova} \acrodefplural{CCSN}[CCSNe]{core-collapse supernovae} \acrodef{CMA}{consistent multi-fluid advection} \acrodef{CFL}{Courant-Friedrichs-Lewy} \acrodef{DG}{discontinuous Galerkin} \acrodef{HMNS}{hypermassive neutron star} \acrodef{EM}{electromagnetic} \acrodef{ET}{Einstein Telescope} \acrodef{EOB}{effective-one-body} \acrodef{EOS}{equation of state} \acrodef{FF}{fitting factor} \acrodef{GR}{general-relativistic} \acrodef{GRLES}{general-relativistic large-eddy simulation} \acrodef{GRHD}{general-relativistic hydrodynamics} \acrodef{GRMHD}{general-relativistic magnetohydrodynamics} \acrodef{GW}{gravitational wave} \acrodef{ILES}{implicit large-eddy simulations} \acrodef{LIA}{linear interaction analysis} \acrodef{LES}{large-eddy simulation} \acrodefplural{LES}[LES]{large-eddy simulations} \acrodef{MRI}{magnetorotational instability} \acrodef{NR}{numerical relativity} \acrodef{NS}{neutron star} \acrodef{PNS}{protoneutron star} \acrodef{RMNS}{remnant massive neutron star} \acrodef{SASI}{standing accretion shock instability} \acrodef{SGRB}{short $\gamma$-ray burst} \acrodef{SPH}{smoothed particle hydrodynamics} \acrodef{SN}{supernova} \acrodefplural{SN}[SNe]{supernovae} \acrodef{SNR}{signal-to-noise ratio} \acrodef{ZAMS}{zero age main sequence}